What are the pros and cons of uterine artery embolization?

 • Satisfaction with the treatment after two years: The participants in both groups were similarly satisfied with the outcome of the treatment.

-• Length of time spent in hospital: Women who had uterine artery embolization recovered quicker and were able to leave the hospital around three days earlier than those who had had a hysterectomy.
+• Length of time spent in the hospital: Women who had uterine artery embolization recovered quicker, and were able to leave the hospital about three days earlier than those who had had a hysterectomy.

-• Severe complications: These occurred in about 1 out of 100 women in each group.
+• Serious complications: These occurred in about 1 out of 100 women in each group.

-• Need for further treatment: 22 out of 100 women had treatment again within two years of an initial embolization procedure, and 9 out of 100 women had treatment again after hysterectomy.
+• Need for further treatment: 22 out of 100 women were treated again within two years of an initial embolization procedure, and 9 out of 100 women were treated again after a hysterectomy.

-Summary: One main advantage of embolization is that the womb is not removed.
-The treatment and recovery time is also shorter than with hysterectomy.
+One main advantage of embolization is that the womb is not removed.
+The treatment and recovery time is also shorter.
+Plus, general anesthesia is not needed.
 But further treatments are more likely to be needed after embolization.
 Side effects are also more common shortly after this treatment.
-There is a lack of research comparing the long-term effects of the treatments.
+No research has compared the long-term effects of the two treatments.

 Ghanaati H, Sanaati M, Shakiba M et al. Pregnancy and its Outcomes in Patients After Uterine Fibroid Embolization: A Systematic Review and Meta-Analysis.
 Cardiovasc Intervent Radiol 2020; 43(8): 1122-1133.

-Gupta JK, Sinha A, Lumsden MA, Hickey M. Uterine artery embolization for symptomatic uterine fibroids.
+Gupta JK, Sinha A, Lumsden MA et al. Uterine artery embolization for symptomatic uterine fibroids.
 Cochrane Database Syst Rev 2014; (12): CD005073.

 Hartmann KE, Fonnesbeck C, Surawicz T et al. Management of Uterine Fibroids.
-(AHRQ Comparative Effectiveness Reviews; Band 195).
+(AHRQ Comparative Effectiveness Reviews; No. 195).
 2017.

 Sandberg EM, Tummers FH, Cohen SL et al. Reintervention risk and quality of life outcomes after uterine-sparing interventions for fibroids: a systematic review and meta-analysis.
 Fertil Steril 2018; 109(4): 698-707.

-Toor SS, Jaberi A, Macdonald DB, McInnes MDF, Schweitzer ME, Rasuli P. Complication rates and effectiveness of uterine artery embolization in the treatment of symptomatic leiomyomas: a systematic review and meta-analysis.
+Toor SS, Jaberi A, Macdonald DB et al. Complication rates and effectiveness of uterine artery embolization in the treatment of symptomatic leiomyomas: a systematic review and meta-analysis.
 AJR Am J Roentgenol 2012; 199(5): 1153-1163.

 IQWiG health information is written with the aim of helping people understand the advantages and disadvantages of the main treatment options and health care services.